 - Online advertising.
 Our online advertising revenues increased by 100.5% from US\$4.1 million for the three months ended March 31, 2010 to US\$8.1 million for the three months ended March 31, 2011.
 This increase was attributable to the growth of our SNS platform and user base and therefore the increased use of our platform by advertisers to reach our users.
 The number of our activated users increased from approximately 91 million as of March 31, 2010 to approximately 117 million as of March 31, 2011, and our monthly unique log-in users increased from approximately 23 million in March 2010 to approximately 31 million in March 2011.
-We were able to effectively increase the average spending per advertiser by selling more advertising time and space to advertisers during the period and increase the effective average price for our advertising time and space.
-As most of our advertisers conduct advertising campaigns on our websites across different months or quarters in a given year, a quantitative analysis of the number of our advertisers on a quarterly basis is not meaningful. - Our online advertising revenues decreased by 9.7% from US\$9.0 million for the three months ended December 31, 2010.
+We were able to effectively increase the average spending per advertiser by selling more advertising time and space to advertisers during the period and increase the effective average price for our advertising time and space. - Our online advertising revenues decreased by 9.7% from US\$9.0 million for the three months ended December 31, 2010.
 Such decrease was due to the seasonal fluctuations of our online advertising business.
 We generally generate less revenues from online advertising during the first quarter of each year due to the slowdown of business during the Chinese New Year holiday season that lasts approximately two weeks. - IVAS.
 Our IVAS revenues increased by 24.7% from US\$10.0 million for the three months ended March 31, 2010 to US\$12.4 million for the three months ended March 31, 2011.
 Compared to the three months ended December 31, 2010, our IVAS revenues increased by 4.4% from US\$11.9 million for the three months ended December 31, 2010.
 The increase in IVAS revenues was due to increases in both online games revenues and other IVAS revenues.

 Online games revenues was US\$9.1 million for the three months ended March 31, 2011, an increase of 11.3% from US\$8.2 million for the three months ended March 31, 2010 and an increase of 6.2% from US\$8.6 million for the three months ended December 31, 2010.
 The increases were due to the increases in the revenues generated from both self-developed games and third-party developed games.
 The number of third-party developed games we offered increased from 13 as of March 31, 2010 to 28 as of December 31, 2010 and to 30 as of March 31, 2011.
-For our self-developed games, we had approximately 217,000 active paying accounts for the three months ended March 31, 2011, compared to approximately 230,000 active paying accounts for the three months ended March 31, 2010 and 204,000 active paying accounts for the three months ended December 31, 2010.
+For our self-developed games, we had approximately 217 thousand active paying accounts for the three months ended March 31, 2010 and 204 thousands active paying accounts for the three months ended December 31, 2010.